 Glandular fever and sports

 Glandular fever can cause your spleen to swell.
-For the first month, avoid sports or activities that might increase your risk of falling, as this may damage your spleen.
+For the first month, avoid contact sports or activities where there is a risk you could fall.
+This could damage your spleen.
+Your spleen is to the left of your tummy, under your ribs.

 Glandular fever and alcohol

-Don't drink alcohol if you have glandular fever.
+Do not drink any alcohol if you have glandular fever.
 This is because your liver might be weak while you are ill.

 Content supplied by the NHS and adapted for Ireland by the HSE